alexpopov1/decisionTrees/README.md

 Simply download the four header files in the 'src' folder.
 Ensure that all four files are saved in the same location on your computer.

 ## Creating a Classification Tree
+To create a classification tree called 'classTree', define the object `ClassificationTree<T, U> classTree(in, out)`